PlusLabNLP/PredictiveEngagement/README.md

-For any comments/issues/ideas feel free to contact me via [email](mailto:sarikgha@usc.edu)
+For any comments/issues/ideas pleaae feel free to contact [me](mailto:sarikgha@usc.edu).

 ## Steps to setup